 Simple English definitions for legal terms

-Read a random definition: insure
+Read a random definition: concerted action

 Automatic stay is a rule that stops most creditors from trying to collect money from someone who has filed for bankruptcy.
 It starts as soon as the bankruptcy papers are filed.
 However, some creditors can ask to be allowed to keep collecting money if they think their property is not being protected.
 There are some exceptions to the rule, like when a landlord wants to evict someone who has already been told to leave or when the government needs to enforce its laws.